 Terry Quinn is a fifth-generation Texan and a graduate of The University of Texas at Austin.
 She has worked as a volunteer and professional for over 20 years to raise funds to support many non-profit organizations in Austin and around Texas, most recently The Nature Conservancy of Texas and The Contemporary Austin.
 Terry coordinates the activities and outreach to the Circle Level members of The Texas Tribune and the individuals whose philanthropy make the mission of the Tribune possible.

-Ross Ramsey is executive editor and co-founder of The Texas Tribune.
-Before joining the Tribune, Ross was editor and co-owner of Texas Weekly for 15 years.
+Ross Ramsey is executive editor and co-founder of The Texas Tribune, where he writes regular columns on politics, government and public policy.
+Before joining the Tribune, Ross was editor and co-owner of Texas Weekly.
 He did a 28-month stint in government as associate deputy comptroller for policy and director of communications with the Texas Comptroller of Public Accounts.
 Before that, he reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as its Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
 Ross got his start in journalism in broadcasting, covering news for radio stations in Denton and Dallas.
 Read Articles by Ross Ramsey

 Emily Ramshaw is editor-in-chief of The Texas Tribune.
 Under her leadership, the Tribune has won a Peabody Award, nine national Edward R. Murrow Awards, IRE's Gannett Award for Innovation in Watchdog Journalism and eight honors from the Online News Association.
 Before coming aboard as one of the Tribune’s original reporters, Ramshaw spent six years at The Dallas Morning News, where she broke national stories about sexual abuse inside Texas’ youth lock-ups, reported from inside a West Texas polygamist compound, uncovered “fight clubs” inside state institutions for the disabled and investigated a series of deadly transplants where patients received rabies-tainted organs.
 The Texas APME named Ramshaw its 2008 Star Reporter of the Year.
 Ramshaw serves on the board of the Pulitzer Prize.
 Read Articles by Emily Ramshaw